Slow cooking in summer?

 Look no further for the perfect grab n’ go snack!
 The kids and their friends will be lining up in the kitchen for these after pool-time.
 Take a break from the same ol’ sandwiches!
 Get the recipe.

-This roast will leave your family thinking you slaved over it all day long.
+This roast will leave your family thinking you cooked all day long.
 Skip the hassle and have a hearty meal on the table with almost no work involved!
-Get the recipe.

 Slow Cooking Tips